Spherical cosmological models: an alternative cosmology: Summary

 \section{Summary}

 In this paper, we consider spherically symmetrical cosmological models that are the interior of black holes, for our purposes defined as the matter in the spacetime inside a Schwarzschild horizon.

-By virtue of the spherical symmetry, the universe can be ordered in spherical shells, which are given a label which is not a radius (e.g. distance to the center, as would be appropriate for an Euclidean 3-sphere), but these labels preserve order with the surface area of the shells.
+By virtue of the spherical symmetry, the universe can be ordered in spherical shells, which are given a label which is not a radius, but these labels preserve order with the surface area of the shells.
 The labels are time independent, in contrast with the surface area (subsection~\ref{sect_defgen}).

 We employ the well-known Lema\^\i tre-Tolman models (section~\ref{chapt_LT}), but recast them in a form that suits our purposes.
 More in particular, we introduce in subsection~\ref{sect_definitions} the function 'cyc', which is a generalization of the well known cycloidal solution of the Robertson-Walker (RW) models.
 We study it extensively in appendix~\ref{sect_cyc}.
 This function not only packs all technical mathematical details of the time evolution equation into one mathematical object, thereby formally separating all mathematical details from the essence of the physics, but its introduction is also almost necessary in order to deal elegantly with the complications that arise from the spherical symmetry.
 In subsection~\ref{sect_conn_standard} we briefly show how 'cyc' connects with the standard practices in cosmology and the parameters of the 'concordance' $\Lambda$CDM model.